reagul/TraceExplorerPCF-DotNet/README.md

 README

-NOTE: If these hosts are taken on PCF, you might need to modify the dotnet app { to point to the right REST URL }, which you will get once you are successful in pushing the Spring REST app.
+NOTE: If these hosts are taken on PCF, you might need to modify the dotnet app { to point to the right REST URL }, which you will get once you are successful in pushing the BootREST app.

 First Push the Apps .